RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

     subset=[subsetA,subsetB] #Combining lists into a list-of-lists

     #d.
 Align new ligand (with H-atoms and matching XML-file) so that it matches (as well as possible) the position of the old-ligand atoms
     #Note: subset needs to be properly chosen.
-Reordering is usuaully necessary for alignment (because atom order may differ)
+The reordering option is usually necessary for alignment (because atom order may differ)
     newligand_aligned = flexible_align_pdb(new_ligand_pdb, old_ligand_pdb, subset=subset, reordering=True, reorder_method='brute')

 The **flexible_align_pdb** function creates a new PDB-file called BEN_aligned.pdb that contains the ligand in the same position as the old ligand.
 Unlike before, the new ligand contains all H-atoms and has a corresponding forcefield XML-file (same atomordering).